In Luke chapter 11 Jesus was speaking to the Pharisees. The

 experience the spiritual birth through faith in Christ or they remain

 spiritually dead.
-The reason that the Pharisees became hypocrites is because they
+The reason that the Pharisees became hypocrites is because

 In Luke 11:45-51 the Bible says, “Then answered one of the

 lawyers, and said unto him, Master, thus saying you are reproaching us also.
-And

-killed them.
-Truly you bear witness that you allowed the deeds of your fathers:
+fathers killed them.
+Truly you bear witness that you allowed the deeds of your

-generation.”
+of this generation.”

 Jesus had just finished pronouncing judgment and woe upon the